 AFC Bournemouth winger Marc Pugh made his 250th league appearance for the Cherries during the 4-0 victory over Middlesbrough.

-In August 2010 the Football Association set a fee of an initial £60,000, with an additional £40,000 in staged appearance related payments.
+In August 2010 the Football Association set a fee of an initial £60,000, with an additional £40,000 in staged appearance related payments and neither Pugh or the Cherries have looked back.

 Pugh told afcb.co.uk…